 The literature review of the environmental scan identified several frameworks that related to EHR data quality.
-The TEP also discussed other relevant frameworks such as the ONC Interoperability Standards Advisory, which categorizes standards for different types of data and ranks them based on the maturity of the development and adoption of the standard in the industry.
-The TEP noted that the NQF Feasibility Scorecard is a framework for assessing feasibility of data elements during the development and endorsement.
-The FHIR specification uses the FHIR Maturity Model to rank the maturity of its resources.
-While the different frameworks are useful, the TEP noted that harmonizing frameworks or new frameworks may be needed to address specific challenges of using EHR-sourced measures.
+The TEP also discussed other relevant frameworks such as the ONC Interoperability Standards Advisory, which categorizes standards for different types of data and ranks them based on the maturity

-Create measures that use manually abstracted data and electronically abstracted data.
+Create measures that use electronically abstracted data from EHR systems and other electronic sources

-The TEP discussed measure developers creating measures that use a combination of manually abstracted and electronically abstracted data.
-The rationale is that aspirational measures may require data elements that are not currently feasible.
-Rather than limiting the measure concepts that are pursued to fully feasible measures, this approach aims for a balance, with the intention that using manually abstracted data elements would be the exception and not the rule.
-The TEP was hesitant on fully recommending that measure developers adopt this approach because using manually abstracted measures increases the burden for implementors.
+The TEP discussed measure developers creating measures that use a combination of electronically abstracted data from EHR systems and other electronic systems.
+The rationale is that aspirational measures may require data elements that are not feasibly collected in an EHR system alone.
+Rather than limiting the measure concepts that are pursued to fully feasible measures, this approach aims for a balance, with the intention that prioritizing electronically abstracted data elements regardless of the data source.
+The TEP resisted using manual abstraction to collect data elements not found in EHR systems because using manual abstraction increases the burden for implementors.
 If hybrids of manual and electronically abstracted measures are pursued, it should be done judiciously with these caveats in mind.
+Instead, investments should prioritize increasing the effectiveness of automated data abstraction.